 top of page

-• Writer's pictureFarmbrite
+Writer's pictureFarmbrite

 7 mistakes new farmers make - and how to succeed as a new farmer

 Farming is hard, but incredibly important and rewarding work.
 Over the years we've talked with and helped lots of farmers to grow and thrive in farming.
 During that time we've seen a few common things that get new farmers into trouble.
+In this article, we outline the best practices and how to stay away from those pitfalls.

 Keep reading to learn about 7 common mistakes new farmers make - and most importantly how to avoid them.

 Many of us grew up playing with farm toys; cute farm animals and shiny tractors and as we grew so did that ideal of farming.
-Some people think that the best thing in the world would be sitting on a tractor in a field away from offices, traffic and people.
+Some people think that the best thing in the world would be sitting on a tractor in a field away from offices, traffic, and people.

 That does sound nice but not everyone farms that way.
 The question is, what does farming entail and is it really for you?
 To complicate matters, there are lots of retiring farmers and unfortunately, we don't have a rush of new farmers taking their place.
 So, we need new farmers because otherwise who will grow our food?
 Are you part of the next generation of farmers?
 If so, I'm so glad you're here!